 The first signs of development in Port Appin were on a 1750 map that showed a substantial house here, and also recorded a ferry route to Lismore.
 Another ferry ran from nearby North Shian across Loch Creran to South Shian on the Benderloch peninsula.

 By 1850, Port Appin was being visited by steamers en route from Inverness to Glasgow via the Caledonian and Crinan Canals.
 More recent years have seen a range of developments.
 The Airds Hotel and Restaurant started life as a ferry inn in the early 1700s and has since been extended.
 Today it offers outstanding accommodation and dining.
-The Pierhouse Hotel was once the original residence of the pier master who was responsible for overseeing cargo and passengers onto the 19th century steamers: it is renowned for its seafood.
+The Pierhouse Hotel and Seafood Restaurant was once the original residence of the pier master who was responsible for overseeing cargo and passengers onto the 19th century steamers: it is renowned for its seafood and its wonderfully comfortable accommodation.
 Both hotels take full advantage of the breathtaking scenery.
 In the early 1990s the village shop in Port Appin was taken over by a local co-operative and today the Port Appin Stores is also home to a busy Post Office.

 Until not all that long ago Port Appin was also the terminus of a private ferry that ran across Loch Linnhe to Glensanda on the Morvern coast.
 This allowed local people to work in the Glensanda superquarry on the remote far shore of Loch Linnhe.
 Glensanda involves the quarrying of an entire granite mountain, Meall na Easaiche, before transporting the pulverised granite along a mile of conveyor belts in tunnels to a jetty, where it is loaded directly into bulk carriers.